clusterio/clusterio/README.md

 reached on.

 You can list the config of a slave on the slave itself with the `npx clusterioslave config list` command.
+See the [readme for
-Use `npx clusterioslave config --help` for more information.
+@clusterio/slave](/packages/slave/README.md) for more information.

 Once the config is set up run the slave with